alladinee/IBM-Data-Science-Professional-Certificate/README.md

 ...

-This code block will include the contents of the README file in your Markdown file, as if it were written directly in the Markdown file.
-You can then save the Markdown file as `README.md` and push it to your repository.

-Here is an example of a complete Markdown file for a README file:

 ### Data

 The data for the project is stored in the `data` directory.
 The data files are in CSV format.